robo9k/worldofpadman-beryllium/release/readme.txt

     :: smp cid text
     Messageprint text to a client.
     Text will be printed in the upper right of the screen.
+    Please note that this is also used by the game in BigBalloon to indicate Balloons' status.

     :: sprint cid text